aosabook/500lines/same-origin-policy/doc/chapter.md

 }
 ```

 The browser passes two parameters to `ReceiveMessage`: a resource (`data`) that corresponds to the message being sent, and the origin of the sender document (`srcOrigin`).
 The signature fact contains four constraints to ensure that each `ReceiveMessage` is well-formed with respect to its corresponding `PostMessage`.

+**Analysis:** Again, let us ask the Alloy Analyzer whether `PostMessage` is a secure way of performing cross-origin communication.
+This time, the ananlyzer returns a counterexample for the `Integrity` property, meaning the attacker is able to exploit a weakness in `PostMessage` to introduce malicious data into a trusted application.

-By default, the `PostMessage` mechanism does not restrict who is allowed to send PostMessage; in other words, any document can send a message to another document as long as the latter has registered a `ReceiveMessage` handler.
-It is the responsibility of the receiving document to _additionally_ check the `srcOrigin` parameter to ensure that the message is coming from a trustworthy document.
+Note that by default, the PostMessage mechanism does not restrict
+ who is allowed to send PostMessage; in other words, any document can
+ send a message to another document as long as the latter has

-**Security Analysis:** Unfortunately, in practice, many sites omit this check, enabling a
-malicious document to inject bad content as part of a `PostMessage`
-[cite PostMessage study].
-For example, in the following instance
+ registered a `ReceiveMessage` handler.
+For example, in the following
-generated from Alloy, `EvilScript`, running inside `AdBanner`, sends a
+ instance generated from Alloy, `EvilScript`, running inside
-malicious `PostMessage` to a document with the target origin of
+ `AdBanner`, sends a malicious `PostMessage` to a document with the
-`EmailDomain`.
+ target origin of `EmailDomain`.

 ![postmessage-instance-1](fig-postmessage-1.png)